tarquin-the-brave/not-a-v-word-cookbook/src/introduction.md

 So in this book I'll aim to call out what the core of the recipe is, then add suggestions of flourishes, while staying away from being too precise about process or proportions, unless it really matters.
+There'll be some recipes that I haven't really dissected into "a core" and "flourishes".
+For these I'll just say "here's what you do".
 I'll finish each recipe with a TL;DR to serve as a quick reference while cooking.